I’ll forego talking about my personal religious beliefs here and will focus on other aspects of my story.

 In 2015, my feelings for the one I lost were finally fading when I accidentally fell in love with one of my best friends – a (probably) straight active Mormon.
 He was such a good friend, sticking by me during my faith transition and hanging out with me one-on-one even after I told him my orientation.
 The feelings started running deep.
 I told him what was happening and that I had to put distance between us.
 I’m real sorry man.
 This is hard for me to write.
 This one is my bad.
 Such deep prolonged unreturned love was really dangerous for me given my suicidal history, and taking the friendship in small doses wasn’t going to work, as I was pulled to him too strongly.
 The pain was intense.
 It was sad for him too.
 He was one of my all-time favorite friends and I’ve barely seen him since.

 That fall (2015), I came out as LGBT on Facebook.
 The reactions were positive.
 To my face they were positive.
 It was horrible to see so many of my friends posting anti-gay stuff, especially when they know that I’m LGBT.
 I wasn’t perfect either.
 I said things in anger that I now regret.
 The negativity was difficult to escape.
 I ended up developing a goal.
 To help reform Mormonism into something better, or to somehow help build up or reform an organization into being the perfect replacement for Mormonism.
 Either way, to give people a community without all of the downsides.
 I don’t imagine I’ll achieve that goal, but I’m filled with peace at the thought of working on it.
 We’ll see how that goes I guess.
 I’m still alone.
-I’m so used to extremely slow-moving relationships that nothing has really worked in the faster-paced gay dating world, but the hope of loving being around the corner makes all the difference.
+I’m so used to extremely slow-moving relationships that nothing has really worked in the faster-paced gay dating world.
+Each time, one of the guys falls in love (whether me or him), the other doesn’t, and the relationship comes to an end.
+I’m alright, though.
+The hope of true love waiting around the corner makes all the difference.
 The difference between drowning and breathing.

 July 2017 update: The past couple years have gone so well that it sometimes feels like the disturbing parts of this story belong to someone else.
 It took time to get back to the point where I truly wanted to live a full life.
 I did make the mistake a few weeks back of looking at a picture of the guy I loved.
 It remains the only experience of reciprocal love that I’ve ever had.
 When looking at him I felt like I was home.
 If I never replace that with someone else, I’ll at least be glad that I got to experience it once. and I’ll do what I can to help others have that experience.